Gianguyen1234/PHP_WEB_ECOMMERCIAL/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature/new-feature`).
 5. Create a Pull Request.

-Please ensure your code follows the PSR-12 coding standard and includes necessary tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ---